microsoft/vso-agent/README.md

 ##Create Agent

 From a directory you created for the agent, run the installer.
+Repeat for multiple agents.

 ```bash
 $ install-vsoagent